wi99/multi-screen-file-viewer/README.md

 - Improve pdf viewer: Only page navigation works currently
 - Improve controller: Screen rotation, scale.
 Canvas zoom or increase size.
 Don't change rectangle color of higher indexes on removal of a screen.
 - Improve video player: new screen connect but its progress wasn't moved. mobile bug where you can't choose where you want to watch.
+- Handle bad disconnections e.g. wifi disconnected on a screen (ping and timeout and stuff)

 ## Attributes
 Example PDF: https://commons.wikimedia.org/wiki/File:Lorem_ipsum_in_Ubuntu_20191111.pdf